I have been dating six years. That seems like a long time to me. Well, some back story:

 From all that, she is jaded, deeply jaded.
 I don’t know if she will ever be able to trust a guy again.
 We shared values big time, and she appreciated that I was likely different, a good man.
 But it became very clear that it would take years before she would really be able to trust me.
 So I could have stuck with it, settle for seeing her once a week at most, and hope that she might be able to open up to me eventually… but I could not see doing that because it seemed like even if she did come to trust there was no guarantee that there would be real love eventually.
 So I moved on.
 Maybe if she had met me instead of the other guy three years ago we would have built something great, and she would not have become jaded.
 So maybe timing and not the jaded is to blame here too.

-I was in a two year relationship in that six years, and that one was a similar case, great for a year, magical almost, I thought she would be forever, and the two year woman was the one who even introduced me to such things as building big love and how to validate someone’s feelings and the science behind relationships etc etc. Yet, when we started to talk of my moving near her after a year (she lived 45 minutes away in Oro Valley) – when it started getting more serious – she realized she would rather be alone than risk it.
+I was in a two year relationship in that six years, and that one was a similar case, great for a year, magical almost, I thought she would be forever, and the two year woman was the one who even introduced me to such things as building big love and how to validate someone’s feelings and the science behind relationships etc etc. Yet, when we started to talk of my moving near her after a year (she lived 45 minutes away) – when it started getting more serious – she realized she would rather be alone than risk it.
 It was one thing to risk heartbreak from losing someone you were regularly dating – but another thing if she risked it with a more serious relationship.
 So she could not take the leap of faith, I held on for more months, but it was one-sided, and eventually I had to let go.

 So I am thinking – six years – and who knows if I will ever find my one?
 I guess I just keep looking – I don’t want to give up.
 But should I be doing something different, approaching it differently?
 Maybe I should not focus on trying to find one and just make friends.
 Just have fun.
 Yet if I value the possibility of that connection from something more serious, how do I let that go and just go make friends only?
 Sure, spend some time on friends.
 And have fun in the mean time – I do have a strong libido so it is hard to say no when a woman wants things more casual… at least until I meet someone who seems to have more potential.